Warrant Officer Prerequisites and Duty Description

 U.S. Army senior leaders identified modernization of our people, “people change,” as the most important part of continuous transformation.
 Training, educating and developing our people with skills, knowledge and abilities our warfighting formations need on the modern battlefield will have an outsized impact on improving lethality, mobility and survivability.
 This new Military Occupational Specialty, 390A Robotics Technician, will enable and provide robotic and autonomous system solutions to tactical problems across all warfighting functions and domains during competition, crisis, and combat operations.
 The 390A will be assigned to tactical formations at brigade/group-level and above.
 This new MOS will be the subject matter expert for planning robotics and autonomous systems operations, integrating those operations into broader plans, engineering and fabricating robotic and autonomous system solutions to tactical problems, managing attritable systems and their kinetic and sensor payloads, and delivering those capabilities and effects in support of Soldiers at the tactical edge.
 To accomplish these tasks, the 390A is trained and educated on unmanned systems, counter unmanned systems and the principles and fundamentals of network and software engineering, electronic warfare, artificial intelligence and machine learning.
 Given the rapid pace of technological change, the 390A’s skills, knowledge and abilities require frequent updates to remain relevant.
 This will be accomplished through training, experimentation, self-study, professional military education, civilian education and internships throughout the course of a career as a 390A Robotics Technician.

 a.
-Applicants will submit their packets no later than 2359 EST, 1 August 2025 to usasoc.390.aproponent.shdmbx@socom.mil.
-Detailed packet submission instructions can be found at CLICK HERE or visit the US Army Warrant Officer Recruiting website.
-Applicants must be available to access and complete a proctored online assessment from 18 August – 29 August 2025.
-Following packet submission, applicants will receive instructions for coordinating the assessment completion.
+Applicants will submit their packets to usasoc.390.aproponent.shdmbx@socom.mil prior to submitting their packets to USAREC Recruiter.
+Applicants must be available to access and complete a proctored online assessment prior to the Warrant Officer Selection Boards.
+Packet instructions are found below under Application and Procedures.
+Following submission, applicants will receive instructions for coordinating the assessment completion.

 b.
 Applicants will undergo a file suitability assessment review by the U.S. Army Special Operations Center of Excellence (SOCoE).